ttg44/ttg44/README.md

 - Maintaining system security
 - Meeting legal obligations

-The Table Group.
+The Table.
 [UK] research activities are designed to examine systems, institutions, technologies, communications, and societal change rather than identify or categorise individuals.

 ---